chutrunganh/Project2-Research-and-Deploy-Suricata-IDS/Appendix/Generate qcow2 image files.md

 > [!IMPORTANT]
 > Why I name the output file as `virtioa.qcow2`? -> The image must follow [naming convention by EVE](https://www.eve-ng.net/index.php/documentation/qemu-image-namings/): place it in `/opt/unetlab/addons/qemu/` under a subfolder named `linux-*`, `win-*`, or `winserver-*`, and name the image file `virtioa.qcow2` (with linux). **DO NOT** name this arbitrarily, otherwise PnetLab will not be able to find and load the image file.

+In case you do not like using command line to create and copy files to VM, you can use software like WinSCP or FileZilla to do similar tasks.
+Just make sure to copy the file to the correct directory and name it as `virtioa.qcow2`.

 We now have the qcow2 image file to use in PnetLab.
-By follow this guild, you can generate any qcow2 image file from a running instance VM in VMware Workstation Pro 17.
+By follow this guide, you can generate any qcow2 image file from a running instance VM in VMware Workstation Pro 17.
 However, some distro, like I tested with Parrot OS Security, can not be boot up in PnetLab if use this way:

 ![alt text](image.png)